Branding 101 – How to Create a Visual Brand Identity

-Brand identity is how you want your brand to look, feel and speak to your customers.
+Brand identity is how you want your brand to look, feel, and speak to your customers.
 A brand identity consists of both internal (voice, mission, values, etc.) and external (like colors and fonts) aspects of your brand.
 You must combine both these branding aspects to achieve a visual brand identity that attracts customers.
+This is where a brand identity guide comes in.

-Creating an external or visual brand identity is no simple task.
+Creating an external or brand identity guide is no simple task.
 First, do some research into your brand’s internal aspects – target audience, brand personality, mission, goals, and benefits.
-Once you have these ‘philosophical’ aspects laid out, you can focus on the looks of your brand.
-Here’s how to create a visual brand identity in more detail:
+Once you have these aspects laid out, you can focus on the looks of your brand.

 Define Your Audience